 The use of funding through P3s would allow the government to attenuate the future need for corporate tax hikes and/or lessen the deficit over the infrastructure plan’s time horizon (eight years for the current Framework), both invaluable scenarios that would help American citizens and companies succeed long term.
 Furthermore, the P3 structure would be particularly effective now during the run-off of the pandemic due to its potential to create jobs.

 Looking back to factoring, the utilization of P3s would greatly allow factors to get back on their feet through funding the private parties called upon to work alongside the government.
 Specifically, factors could get their feet in the door with companies involved in construction, water infrastructure, clean energy, broadband and internet, and more, as well as all of their suppliers.
 I believe factors and numerous other capital providers will begin shifting their focus to infrastructure as this investment in America inches closer to passing.

-InsightPivot Points: January 2022In this edition of CohnReznick's Restructuring and Dispute Resolution team's Pivot Points newsletter, the team discusses topics such as continued supply chain challenges as well as pandemic-related challenges for those in the restaurant industry.
+InsightPivot Points Newsletter: February 2023In this edition of CohnReznick's Restructuring and Dispute Resolution team's Pivot Points newsletter, the team discusses topics such as navigating distress in commercial and multifamily real estate.
 Learn more.